apify/apify-docs/sources/platform/actors/running/usage_and_resources.md

 ### Maximum memory

-Apify Actors are most commonly written in [Node.js](https://nodejs.org/en/), which uses a [single process thread](https://betterprogramming.pub/is-node-js-really-single-threaded-7ea59bcc8d64).
+Apify Actors are most commonly written in [Node.js](https://nodejs.org/en/), which uses a [single process thread](https://dev.to/arealesramirez/is-node-js-single-threaded-or-multi-threaded-and-why-ab1).
 Unless you use external binaries such as the Chrome browser, Puppeteer, Playwright, or other multi-threaded libraries you will not gain more CPU power from assigning your Actor more than `4096MB` of memory because Node.js cannot use more than 1 core.

 In other words, giving a [Cheerio-based crawler](https://apify.com/apify/cheerio-scraper) `16384MB` of memory (4 CPU cores) will not improve its performance, because these crawlers cannot use more than 1 CPU core.

 :::note Multi-threaded Node.js configuration

-It is possible to [use multiple threads in Node.js-based Actor](https://dev.to/reevranj/multiple-threads-in-nodejs-how-and-what-s-new-b23) with some configuration.
+It's possible to [use multiple threads in Node.js-based Actor](https://dev.to/reevranj/multiple-threads-in-nodejs-how-and-what-s-new-b23) with some configuration.
 This can be useful if you need to offload a part of your workload.

 :::